The ancient monuments of the Acropolis have withstood the ravages of past centuries.

-The Acropolis of Athens is an ancient citadel located on an extremely rocky outcrop above the city of Athens and contains the remains of several ancient buildings of great architectural and historical significance, the most famous being the Parthenon.
+The Acropolis of Athens is an ancient citadel located on an extremely rocky outcrop above the city of Athens.
+It contains the remains of several ancient buildings of great architectural and historical significance.
+The most famous one is the Parthenon.

 The word “Acropolis” derives from the Greek words ἄκρον (Akron, “highest point, extremity”) and πόλις (polis, “city”).
 Although there are many other such citadels in Greece, the historical significance of the Acropolis of Athens is such that it is commonly known as “The Acropolis” without any further qualification.
 Most of its monumental buildings were built during the fabled Golden Age of Pericles, during the 5th century BC.

 The Parthenon is a former temple, dedicated to the Greek goddess Athena, whom the people of Athens considered their patron.
 It is the most important surviving building of Classical Greece, generally considered the zenith of the Doric order.
 Its decorative sculptures are considered some of the high points of Greek art.
 The Parthenon is regarded as an enduring symbol of Ancient Greece, Athenian democracy and western civilization, one of the world’s greatest cultural monuments and one of the 7 World Wonders of antiquity.

 The Acropolis Museum was founded to exhibit all the significant finds from the Sacred Rock (atop which the Acropolis is built) and its foothills.
 It was designed by Swiss architect Bernard Tschumi, in collaboration with Greek architect Michael Photiadis.
 The Museum was inaugurated in the summer of 2009.
 It hosts its collections across three levels, as well as in the archaeological excavation that lies at its foundations and was brought to the light during construction phase!